carnarez/markdown-render-styling/README.md

 included in and rendered by the code from the [`markdown-render`](https://github.com/carnarez/markdown-render) repo.
-The crude light/dimmed/dark themes and syntax highlighting were [quite shamelessly] forked from GitHub colour scheme for consistency.
+The crude light/dimmed/dark themes and syntax highlighting were [quite shamelessly] forked from GitHub colour scheme for my own sense of symmetry and consistency.

+Structure of this little codebase:

+* [`style-markup.css`](/style-markup.css) defines styles for native and custom HTML tags;
+* [`style-struct.css`](/style-struct.css) defines styles for the generated pages sections;
+* [`style-syntax.css`](/style-syntax.css) defines styles for syntax highlighting for code snippets;
+* [`style.css`](/style.css) defines configuration variables and imports the content above to be bundled.

-See below for a detailed description of the defined CSS.
+See below for a more detailed description of the defined CSS.

 # Configuration